 When should you refinance your mortgage?

 For example, if interest rates are lower than when you got your mortgage or your credit has improved recently, you may qualify for a lower interest rate.
-That may save you money over the long run and can also lower your monthly mortgage payments.
+This allows you to save money over the long run and have a lower monthly payment.

 But here’s the catch.